 Fact: Its the other way round.

-A paradoxical subject, there are many studies that says that switching to carb diet from saturated fat can actually raise the level of heart disease.
-Dariush Mozaffarian of Harvard in his study found that post menopausal women who had high saturated fat intake was less prone to coronary atherosclerosis than those who opted for carb intake.
+A paradoxical subject, there are many studies that say that switching to carb diet from saturated fat can actually raise the level of heart disease.
+Dariush Mozaffarian of Harvard in his study found that postmenopausal women who had high saturated fat intake was less prone to coronary atherosclerosis than those who opted for carb intake.

-Bottomline, moving the body, cutting down stress levels and maintaining healthy dietary regime are the key.
-Of course, living being is perishable but you do the hold the key (to some extent) on how to lead your life.
+Bottomline, moving the body, cutting down stress levels and maintaining healthy dietary regime is the key.
+Of course, the living being is perishable but you do the hold the key (to some extent) on how to lead your life.